Joachim Murat: Early life

-Murat was born on 25 March 1767 in La Bastide-Fortunière (later renamed Labastide-Murat after him), in Guyenne (the present-day French department of Lot).
-His father was Pierre Murat-Jordy, an affluent yeoman, innkeeper, postmaster, and churchwarden.
+The youngest of six surviving children, Joachim Murat was born on 25 March 1767 in La Bastide-Fortunière (later renamed Labastide-Murat after him), in Guyenne (the present-day French department of Lot).
+His father was Pierre Murat-Jordy, an affluent yeoman, innkeeper, postmaster, and churchwarden, who also served as a steward for the aristocratic Talleyrand family, the largest landowners in the region.
 His mother was Jeanne Loubières, the daughter of Pierre Loubières and his wife Jeanne Viellescazes.

-Murat's parents intended that he pursue a vocation in the church.
+Murat's parents intended that he pursue a vocation in the church, and his father Pierre was able to procure a scholarship for him to pursue an ecclesiastical career.
 He was taught by the parish priest, after which he won a place at the College of Saint-Michel at Cahors when he was ten years old.
 He then entered the seminary of the Lazarists at Toulouse.
-When a regiment of cavalry passed through the city in 1787, he ran away and enlisted on 23 February 1787 in the Chasseurs des Ardennes, which the following year became known as the Chasseurs de Champagne, or the 12th Chasseurs.
-In 1789, an affair forced him to resign, and he returned to his family, becoming a clerk to a haberdasher at Saint-Céré.
+However, in February 1787, Murat abruptly left the seminary.
+Some speculate that he was expelled for bad behavior, while others claim that he fell in love and ran away with a girl.
+Whatever the case, Murat soon ran out of money.
+Unsure of what to do next, he signed on with a cavalry regiment that happened to be passing through the city in 1787 and ran away, enlisting on 23 February 1787 in the Chasseurs des Ardennes, which the following year became known as the Chasseurs de Champagne, or the 12th Chasseurs.

+In 1789, an incident we have little to no information about led to his dismissal from the army, despite having attained the rank of sergeant-major.
+After this debacle he returned to his family, becoming a clerk to a haberdasher at Saint-Céré.